Kiln Dry in the Woodworking Industry.

 It is the

-facilitation for drying wood is widely used commercially in the woodworking
+facilitation for drying wood that is widely used commercially in the woodworking

 industry.
-It is a conventional kiln dry that uses the hot air to drying the
+It is a conventional kiln dry that uses the hot air to dry the

 wood.
 The air with higher temperature will hold more water.
 In a steam kiln